Meet the BEST lentil soup recipe! Made with dried lentils, fresh vegetables, flavorful spices, and hearty greens, it's simple, healthy, and delicious.

 - Fresh kale – You’ll use the whole leaves, stems and all!

-- Vegetable broth – Make homemade vegetable broth, or use store-bought.
+- Vegetable broth – Make homemade vegetable stock, or use store-bought.

-- Fresh thyme – For citrusy, woodsy flavor.
+- Fresh thyme – For fresh, woodsy flavor.
 I like to bundle whole sprigs together with kitchen twine.
 Then, I add the bundle to the soup like a bay leaf, removing it before serving.
-Bundling the sprigs like this is SO much quicker than picking and measuring the leaves.

 - Cumin – The secret ingredient!
-It adds savory, earthy depth of flavor.
+It adds savory, earthy depth.

-- White wine vinegar – It gives the soup a bright, tangy kick.
+- White wine vinegar – It gives the soup a tangy kick.

 - And salt and pepper – To make all the flavors pop!